Appendix C: Derivable Traits

 When derived on enums, variants of the enum declared earlier in the enum definition are considered less than the variants listed later.

-crate that generates a random value in the range specified by a
+from the rand crate that generates a random value in the range specified by a

 range expression.